dialchain/dial/specs/Publication.md

 # Publication
-A publication is the act of a validator adding a file to a DialChain.
+A publication is the act of a validator adding a file to the DialChain log.
 For this purpose, a validator must expose a publisher service.

 ## Structure of a Publication
-A publication contains a declaration file produced and signed by one or many other participants.
+A publication contains a reference to a declaration file produced and signed by one or many other participants.
 The validator will:
-- make sure that declation submitted for publication do not conflict with the current state of the DialChain.
+- make sure that declarations submitted for publication do not conflict with the current state of the DialChain.
 - wrap file into a new file
 - add a publication proof to the file.

 The following json file displays a publication.
 Following element added to the file:
 - a twindow entry identifying the block in which the file is inserted
-- a proof sub element containing the assertion of the publishinng organization (signature of validator nodes).
+- a proof sub element containing the assertion of the publishing organization (signature of validator nodes).

 ```json
 {